 Babies typically have three naps and drop to two at around 6 months old, at which time (or earlier) they are physically capable of sleeping through the night.
 Establishing regular naps generally happens at the latter part of this time frame, as the biological rhythms mature.
 The midmorning nap usually starts at 9 a.m. and lasts about an hour.
 The early afternoon nap starts between noon and 2 p.m. and lasts an hour or two.
 And the late afternoon nap may start anywhere from 3 p.m. to 5 p.m. and usually varies in length.

 1-3 Years Old: 12 - 14 hours per day

-As your child moves past the first year toward 18-21 months of age he will likely lose his morning and early evening nap and nap only once a day.
+As your child moves past the first year toward 18-21 months of age they will likely lose their morning and early evening nap and nap only once a day.
 While toddlers need up to 14 hours a day of sleep, they typically get only about 10.

 Most children from about 21 to 36 months of age still need one nap a day, which may range from one to three and a half hours long.
 They typically go to bed between 7 p.m. and 9 p.m. and wake up between 6 a.m. and 8 a.m.